IOxCyber/Hash4Bash/README.md

 > (#) – commands to be executed with root privileges directly as a root user or by sudo command.
 > ($) – commands to be executed as a regular non-privileged user.

-## Operators:
-1. Arithmetic Operators:  (+, -, *, /, %, **, ++, --)
-2. Relational Operators: Define the relation between two operands (==, !=, <, >, <=, >=)
-3. Logical Operators/Boolean Operators: (&&, ||, !)
-4. 5.
-Bitwise Operators: Used to perform bitwise operations on bit patterns (&, |, ^, ~, >>[^1], <<[^2])
-5. File Test Operators:
-   - -b operator: This operator check whether a file is a block special file or not.
-It returns true if the file is a block special file otherwise false.
-   - -c operator: This operator checks whether a file is a character special file or not.
-It returns true if it is a character special file otherwise false.
-   - -d operator: This operator checks if the given directory exists or not.
-If it exists then operators returns true otherwise false.
-   - -e operator: This operator checks whether the given file exists or not.
-If it exits this operator returns true otherwise false.
-   - -r operator: This operator checks whether the given file has read access or not.
-If it has read access then it returns true otherwise false.
-   - -w operator: This operator check whether the given file has write access or not.
-If it has write then it returns true otherwise false.
-   - -x operator: This operator check whether the given file has execute access or not.
-If it has execute access then it returns true otherwise false.
-   - -s operator: This operator checks the size of the given file.
-If the size of given file is greater than 0 then it returns true otherwise it is false.

 # Tips:
 1. Never use UPPERCASE to declare the variable, UPPERCASE is reserved for internal shell variables.
 2. The Dollar ($) character is used for parameter expansion, arithmetic expansion and command substitution.